Linux Compatible Printers

 Computerbank can configure your computer or you can set up the printer yourself.
 The instructions are in our user guide.
 “How do I set up my Printer?” which is included in the computer guide we gave you when you bought the computer.
 There is a copy of these instructions on your computer desktop called The Compact Guide to the Computerbank Computer.

 *Actually with our current software most printers will set up automatically. 🙂

 Will Computerbank Repair my Printer?

 Computerbank does not repair printers.
 Each printer manufacturer unfortunately makes hundreds of different models and it is not possible to stock parts for them.
-It would be nice to see some standisation within and between brands to reduce needless waste.
-We charge $5.50 to recycle unwanted and broken printers.
+It would be nice to see some standardisation within and between brands to reduce needless waste.
+We charge $5.50 (small) or $11 (medium) to recycle unwanted and broken printers, large printers may attract a higher fee.
 The plastic reclaimed is reformed into new items.